Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Abstract

 \section{Abstract}

-Ensuring the safe use of agentic systems requires a thorough understanding of the range of malicious behaviors these systems may exhibit when under attack.
+Ensuring the safe use of agentic systems requires a thorough understanding of the range of malicious behaviors these systems may exhibit.
 In this paper, we evaluate the robustness of LLM-based agentic systems against attacks that aim to elicit harmful actions from agents.
-To this end, we propose a novel taxonomy of harms for agentic systems and a novel benchmark, \bench, for studying the security of agentic systems with respect to a wide range of harmful actions. \bench~consists of 4 implementations of agentic systems in distinct application environments, as well as a dataset of \lendataset~high-quality examples of harmful actions.
+To this end, we propose a novel taxonomy of harms for agentic systems and a novel benchmark, \bench, for studying the security of agentic systems with respect to a wide range of harmful actions. \bench~consists of five implementations of agentic systems in distinct application environments, as well as a dataset of \lendataset~high-quality examples of harmful actions and an extended dataset containing $699$ additional adversarial actions.
 This enables a comprehensive study of the robustness of agentic systems across a wide range of categories of harmful behaviors, available tools, and inter-agent communication structures.
-Using this benchmark, we analyze the robustness of agentic systems against an attacker that controls one of the agents in the system and aims to manipulate other agents to execute a harmful target action.
-Our results show that the attack has a high success rate, demonstrating that even a single adversarial agent within the system can have a significant impact on the security.
-This attack remains effective even when agents use a simple prompting-based defense strategy.
-However, we additionally propose a more effective defense based on message monitoring.
-We believe that this benchmark provides a diverse testbed for the security research of agentic systems.
-The benchmark can be found at \url{https://github.com/JNoether/BAD-ACTS}
+Using this benchmark, we analyze the robustness of agentic systems under an array of attackers attempting to elicit malicious behaviors, including agents acting adversarially and prompt injections.
+We found that agents are often vulnerable, as indicated by success rates between 40\% and 90\% depending on the model.
+We additionally propose an effective defense based on zero-shot message monitoring.
+We believe that this benchmark provides a diverse testbed for the safety research of agentic systems.
+Code is available at \url{https://github.com/JNoether/BAD-ACTS}.